Les Bicyclettes de Belsize: Plot

 The man arrives at his workplace, a printer's, opens the post which has arrived, and finds one parcel is a photographic portrait of Julie.
 He sits gazing at it, while the camera pans across the street.
 By coincidence, Julie is at a fashionable party in the building there.
 She sings a song about how pampered and cloistered her world is, and how she wants to find a true love.
 She walks out of the building, crosses the street and looks at the photo of her which has now been hung in the printer's window.
 The man is gazing at it still, and recognises her.
 She smiles at him uncertainly at first, but then with more self-assurance, and they kiss through the glass.

 Before the man can go outside and meet Julie, she is whisked away in a limousine to a fashion shoot where she poses in various 'groovy' outfits on Parliament Hill and Hampstead Heath, looking unhappy and distracted and wondering where the man she just met is.
 He cycles through the park looking for her and when he finds her sings his love song again.
 They walk off hand in hand.
 The little girl watches them from the hill and looks sad.
-Then a little boy (Barney Reisz, son of director Karel Reisz) cycles up, sees her, smiles and expresses his attraction for her and makes her smile.
+Then a little boy cycles up, sees her, smiles and expresses his attraction for her and makes her smile.
 They cycle off together.

+Critical reception

+The Monthly Film Bulletin wrote: "The bicycles of Belsize Park prove a poor substitute for the umbrellas of Cherbourg in this mawkish attempt to create a musical mood piece that emerges as an over-sell commercial for N.W.3.
+Soft focus, psychedelic filters and a tirelessly swinging camera can of course contrive to make any neighbourhood look like a poet's dream of Montmartre, but one soon wearies of the sight of the hero mouthing the lyrics of some unmemorable and over-orchestrated songs as he busily pedals along, while the attempt to create a slapstick sequence with a member of the tricycle set and a few custard pies is possibly even more embarrassing than the scene in which Steve gathers plastic daffodils amid the autumn leaves of Primrose Hill."

+Leslie Halliwell said: "Mildly attractive whimsy, obviously patterned on Les Parapluies de Cherbourg but not quite hitting the spot."